 Great Pets That Aren’t Dogs or Cats

 Dogs and cats make great pets.
 They’re certainly some of the most popular kinds of animals.
 However, they are also some of the most expensive and time-consuming animals to have at home.
 They require a lot of exercise, playtime, and training.
 Some family members may have allergies, and basic care can cost well over a thousand dollars a year.
 Plus, many apartments or condominiums don’t allow certain kinds of animals.
-Here are some great pets that aren’t cats or dogs.
+Here is the Easyology Pets list of great pets that aren’t cats or dogs.

 Rabbits are fluffy and cute, but don’t need quite as much attention as a dog or cat.
 They’re a great pet for anyone who wants something fluffy but works long hours or isn’t home a lot during the day.
 For the most part, rabbits can keep themselves occupied.
 However, they do need time and space to roam and hop around to get some exercise.
 Their cages need cleaning regularly, and they will likely chew furniture and charging cables when roaming.
 They also eat hay, so make sure that no one in the house is allergic before getting a rabbit.
 Rabbits can live up to ten years, so know that it’s a long-term commitment.